quipper/monorepo-deploy-actions/bootstrap-pull-request/README.md

 It bootstraps the namespace branch by the following steps:

-- Copy the services from prebuilt branch.
+- Sync the services from prebuilt branch.
 - Write the namespace manifest

-### Copy the services from prebuilt branch
+### Sync the services from prebuilt branch

 This action copies the services from prebuilt branch to the namespace branch.